rage/cyber-security-base-19/data/module-2/part-2/applications.md

 ### JSON dataformat and retrieving data from a server

-Objects and data in Javascript are typically represented using the [Javascript Object Notation](http://www.json.org/) (JSON) format.
+Objects and data in JavaScript are typically represented using the [JavaScript Object Notation](http://www.json.org/) (JSON) format.
 The format follows essentially a key: value structure, where variables are separated using commas.
 The definition of an object starts and ends with a bracket.
 For example, a